mverleg/pyjson_tricks/README.md

 Note that valid json is produced either way: ``json-tricks`` stores meta data as normal json, but other packages probably won't interpret it.

-Note that valid json is produced either way: `json-tricks` stores meta data as normal json, but other packages probably won\'t interpret it.
+Note that valid json is produced either way: `json-tricks` stores meta data as normal json, but other packages probably won't interpret it.

 # Usage & contributions